Scared Of A Committed Relationship? 10 Signs You Are Afraid Of Commitment

 If you’re a person who likes staying true to passions and hobbies, you might find yourself saying this!
 Making time for someone else and giving up some of the things we know make us happy can be unattractive.

 But, you can keep your life full of everything you love.
-You don’t need to have relationship fear commitment just because you have a lot going on in your life.
+You don’t need to be scared of a committed relationship just because you have a lot going on in your life.

 *Tip: Coming back to your values, or what’s important to you, can be a great way to prioritize your time in a meaningful way.
 If a relationship is essential to you, you can make time for that the same way you make time for yourself like the gym and happy hour.